 The wrong way involves full or partial nudity that doesn’t make use of any available lighting and shadows or angles.
 It also goes out of its way to be explicit, to the point of sleaziness.
 Your instincts will tell you pictures like that are not art.
 There would be nothing sensual about it.

 Boudoir with a Fine Art Approach

 The artistic expression of sensuality is the key to an excellent boudoir picture that uses implied nudity.

-An excellent boudoir photograph will engage the imagination while at the same time, it would strike you as undoubtedly tasteful.
+An excellent boudoir photograph will engage the imagination and the senses.
+At the same time, it would strike you as undoubtedly tasteful.